 Distributed and agile software development are widely used practices in the modern-day Software Development world.
 Though their meaning is pretty clear when used differently, using them together as “Distributed Agile Teams or Methodology” is a new concept for many.

-While agile emphasizes teamwork and collaboration from a physical co-location, distributed team members work from different world corners.
+While agile development solutions emphasize teamwork and collaboration from a physical co-location, distributed team members work from different world corners.
 Thus, applying agile principles in a distributed environment brings a lot of challenges.

 However, with the use of suitable approaches, distributed teams can tackle these challenges effectively.